-Students desiring an advance rescheduling of examinations must submit an Exam Rescheduling form to the exam coordinator by the stated deadline, and then only under the following circumstances:
+Students who need an advance rescheduling of examinations must submit an Exam Rescheduling form with appropriate documentation to the exam coordinator by the stated deadline, which will be approved only under the following circumstances:

 - i.
-A student has two School of Law examinations that are scheduled to start within a 23-hour period (not including take home exams or first-year midterms); - ii.
+A student has two School of Law examinations that are scheduled to start within a 23-hour period (not including take home exams or first year midterms); - ii.
 A student has three School of Law examinations on three consecutive days (not including take home exams); - iii.
-A student's religious beliefs prohibit the taking of an examination at the scheduled time; - iv.
-A student's participation in a Law School competition for which the student is receiving academic credit directly conflicts with the examination.
+A student's religious beliefs prohibit the taking of an examination at the scheduled time; or - iv.
+A student's participation in a Law School competition or course work for which the student is receiving academic credit directly conflicts with the examination.

-The examination coordinator will determine which exam to move in the case of situation 1 or 2, above.
+The examination coordinator will determine which exam to move.
 If more than one exam is rescheduled, the exams normally are kept in the same order.
-Students will not be allowed to choose which exams are rescheduled or when the reschedule will take place.
+Students will not be allowed to choose which exams are rescheduled or when the rescheduled exam will take place.
 Exam reschedules will not be such that an additional conflict requiring rescheduling is created.